StevenTammen/bibledocs.org/content/site/how-you-can-help-this-ministry/_index.md

 As a matter of principle for ministries, teaching (as opposed to marketing) should always come first and be prioritized, because God can bring the people interested in the truth according to His perfect plan.
 (To put things differently, God Himself is our marketing department).

 Unlike other individuals interested in power, fame, wealth, worldly respect, and so on, teachers ought to be solely focused on the spiritual growth of their flocks.
 For this reason, even if it runs counter to these other things like money and fame, teachers need to teach the truth and leave the rest in the Lord's hands.
-Just look at many of the OT prophets.
+Just look at many of the Old Testament prophets.
 If success were measured in terms of money and numbers, then their ministries did not succeed.
 Rather than receiving the support and respect of the people, they were instead beaten and put to death at their hands.
 Yet we know that they did succeed... because what matters is doing what God would have us do, not how many people clap at our speech.

 ### This ministry in particular